 Advising Students on Academic Probation

-The College has an obligation to give students placed on academic probation additional assistance.
-As a College we should utilize available resources to help these students maximize their potential and increase our efforts to retain these students if doing so is mutually advantageous to both the student and the College.
+The College has an obligation to give students who receive an Academic Alert or Academic Warning additional assistance.
+As a College we should utilize available resources as part of the Academic Recovery process to help these students maximize their potential and increase our efforts to retain these students if doing so is mutually advantageous to both the student and the College.

-As soon as advisors are notified that an advisee has been placed on academic probation, they should review the relevant information about the student’s poor academic performance.
+As soon as advisors are notified that an advisee has received an Academic Alert or Academic Warning and been placed on Academic Recovery, they should review the relevant information about the student's poor academic performance.
 The advisors should meet with the advisee as early as possible to discuss the student’s plan for academic improvement in the current semester.
-After the student (in collaboration with both advisors and the assigned academic counselor from the Office of Academic Support) writes the official Statement of Intent, the advisors should review the final document and note approval by signing the corresponding form.
-Advisors are then expected to meet with the student periodically throughout the semester to ensure that the Statement of Intent is being fulfilled.
+After the student (in collaboration with both advisors and other staff) completes an academic improvement plan, the advisors should review the final document and note approval by signing the corresponding form.
+The student should share this plan with Learning Services and the Office of Student Financial Planning.
+Advisors are then expected to meet with the student periodically throughout the semester to ensure that the academic improvement plan is being implemented.

-For assistance in finding resources for students on academic probation, advisors should contact the Office of Academic Support.
+For assistance in finding resources for students on Academic Recovery, advisors should contact Learning Services.

 The Office of Academic Support and the Faculty Advising Committee coordinate training for the various types of academic advisors.
 All faculty who have advising as part of their job responsibilities shall receive both initial and on-going advisor training.
 Each year there will be one or more training session for Academic Advisors to cover the timetable and content of the advising program.